top of page

 • Feeling physically “wound up”

 Stress usually fades once the situation resolves.
-For example, you may feel relief after finishing a big project at work, or have your physical symptoms disappear after a conflict with a loved one is resolved.
+For example, you may feel relief after finishing a big project at work, or your physical symptoms may disappear after resolving a conflict with a loved one.

 What Is Anxiety?

 Anxiety can feel similar to stress, but it’s more than just a response to external pressure.
 Anxiety often shows up even when there isn’t an immediate stressor.
-It lingers, and it can affect your ability to function day-to-day.
+It lingers and can affect your ability to function day-to-day.

 Signs of anxiety may include: